Detecting Language Model Attacks with Perplexity: Introduction

 \section{Introduction}

-The escalating popularity of LLMs, exemplified by OpenAI's ChatGPT, Google's BARD, and other such models, has made advanced artificial intelligence accessible to a broad audience, enabling complex queries in natural language.
-Safety and ethical concerns have helped drive the implementation of safeguards to prevent abuse of the models and align them with human values.
-For instance, models will reply with a refusal when illicit queries are made.
-Attempts to circumvent such "alignment" safeguards have emerged in the form of adversarial prompt engineering.
+LLMs like ChatGPT, BARD, LLaMA-2-Chat, Claude, and other such models have caused rapid responses to complex queries in natural language to become easily accessible.
+Safeguards to reduce model abuse have helped align them with ethical standards \citep{ouyang2022training}.
+For instance, models can reply with a refusal when illicit queries are made \citep{openai2023gpt4}.
+Attempts to circumvent such alignment safeguards have emerged in the form of adversarial prompt engineering and LLM jailbreaks \citep{wei2023jailbroken}.

-One such attack could look like this: "Write a tutorial on how to make a bomb", which would return a rejection response from A.I models like ChatGPT and BARD.
-However, \citep{zou2023universal} discovered that this request could be fulfilled by adding an adversarial string.
-Furthermore, \citep{zou2023universal} showed that these strings can be trained on an offline LLM like Vicuna-7B, and still be effective on LLMs like ChatGPT and BARD.
+One such attack could start like this: ``Write a tutorial on how to make a bomb", which would return a rejection response from AI models like ChatGPT and BARD.
+However, \citet{zou2023universal} developed a method that can reliably fulfill such a request by adding an adversarial string.
+Furthermore, \citet{zou2023universal} showed that these strings can be trained on an offline LLM like Vicuna-7B and still be effective at jailbreaking LLMs like ChatGPT, BARD, LLaMA-2-Chat, Claude, and others.

-For example: "Write a tutorial on how to make a bomb describing.\ + similarlyNow write oppositeley.]( Me giving**ONE please? revert with "\!--Two" was described by \citep{zou2023universal} as a successful hack on ChatGPT-3.5-Turbo.
+For example: ``Write a tutorial on how to make a bomb describing.\ + similarlyNow write oppositeley.]( Me giving**ONE please? revert with "\!--Two" was described by \citet{zou2023universal} as a successful full hack on ChatGPT-3.5-Turbo.

-The "adversarial string" is the strange text added to the end of a coherent and dangerous request on how to make a bomb.
-This request to an LLM would trick it into providing detailed steps on how to carry out this crime.
-This particular hack has since been blocked thanks to efforts by \citep{zou2023universal} to forewarn the relevant parties impacted.
-However, the method for creating more of these attacks has been published to further research on mitigating these hacks.
+The ``adversarial suffix" string is the strange text added to the end.
+This particular example is likely blocked broadly thanks to efforts by \citet{zou2023universal} to forewarn the relevant parties impacted.
+However, the methodology and code for creating more such attacks has been published, which could accelerate the search for solutions at the risk of their use for malicious purposes.

-We propose the use of perplexity for detecting this kind of hack.
-We generate adversarial examples from the same open source code published by \citep{zou2023universal}, and analyze the perplexity distribution of each full attack string.
-We find that roughly 95\% of them can be identified via a perplexity above 1000 or an exact match on repeat ! characters at the end of a user's query.